joosefinnilsson/SAGEMCOM-FAST-5370e-TELIA/README.md

 ##### A notice to all nerds.
 If you will copy the wiki and steal the real developers work will not make you a hacker.

+##### For all lazy people, just use misc/sagemcom-settings.txt for list any setting without getting tired to do it manually all the time. :-)

 ![Screenshot](https://nr1.nu/sagem/felia1.jpg)

 - Big thanks to [kevdagoat](https://github.com/kevdagoat) who got me on the right track.